Got a question about Great Cycle Challenge? To help you find the answer, we've covered some of the common ones below:

 Is your question not answered above?

-Call the Great Cycle Challenge team at Children's Medical Research Institute during business hours on 02-8865-2820 or use the contact us form and we will get back to you with an answer as soon as possible!
+Contact the Great Cycle Challenge team at Children's Medical Research Institute during business hours on 02 8865 2864 or using the Contact Us form and we will get back to you with an answer as soon as possible!